Total Knee Replacement in India: The Complete Guide for International Patients (2025–26)

 In the operating theatre: 90 minutes to 2 hours

 Most knee replacements in India are performed under spinal anaesthesia — a regional block that numbs everything below the waist — rather than general anaesthesia.
 This is safer for most patients, involves a faster recovery from the anaesthetic itself, and allows for earlier mobilisation.
 You will be awake or mildly sedated but will feel nothing from the waist down.
 The surgeon makes an incision down the front of the knee, carefully moves the kneecap aside, removes the damaged cartilage and bone surfaces using precision cutting guides, and fits the implant components.
 A trial implant is tested for fit and movement before the final components are cemented or press-fitted in place.
-The knee is thoroughly irrigated, a drain is placed, and the incision is closed in layers.

 The first 24 hours: movement starts immediately

-This surprises almost every patient who expects to spend several days flat on their back.
 In modern knee replacement surgery, you will be asked to stand and take a few steps — with a physiotherapist and a walking frame — within 4 to 6 hours of returning from the operating theatre.
-This is not cruelty; it is evidence-based care.
+This is evidence-based care.
 Early movement reduces the risk of deep vein thrombosis, prevents post-operative stiffness, activates the muscles that will hold the new joint in place, and shortens the recovery timeline significantly.
-The pain is managed with a combination of nerve blocks placed during the surgery, regular oral analgesics, and ice packs.
-Most patients find the first 24 hours uncomfortable but manageable — and are surprised by how much they can do.
+For comprehensive details on the surgical technique, visit the full total knee replacement treatment guide.

 Get a personalised cost estimate for your knee replacement